Trump campaign launching black outreach effort for 2020

 "The polls have never been favorable for Trump, and the only poll that matters is on Election Day," Pierson said.

-The campaign has launched similar coalitions for women and Latinos.
+The campaign has launched similar coalitions for women, Latinos and veterans.

 Darrell Scott, a black Ohio pastor and a longtime supporter of the president who will be part of the new coalition and attend Friday's event, said that in 2015 and 2016, supporters trying to sell Trump to black voters could only point forward to share things they anticipated from Trump.
-Democrats, meanwhile, were warning that a Trump victory would be devastating for African Americans.
-Scott said someone once approached him at a gas station and said, not in jest, that if Trump won, "we'd all be going back to Africa."

 "Now that it's 2020, we're able to point backwards and to some very definitive accomplishments that the president has done," Scott said.
 "He delivered on promises he didn't even make."

-The campaign points to a list of achievements, including passage of bipartisan criminal justice reform legislation, which Trump signed into law last year, along with his ongoing support for opportunity zones in urban areas and new investments in historically black colleges.
+The campaign and White House point to a list of achievements, including passage of bipartisan criminal justice reform legislation, which Trump signed into law last year, along with his ongoing support for opportunity zones in urban areas and new investments in historically black colleges.

+"I don't know anyone who's done that kind of work outside of the president on attacking those big issues or trying to stop drugs from coming into the neighborhood and, at the same time, giving people second chances," said Ja'Ron Smith, deputy assistant to the president and one of the White House's few minority high-ranked officials.

 Advisers also point to a series of economic gains, including the fact that black unemployment hit a record low last year, with fewer blacks living in poverty.
 But Trump and his campaign also have a tendency to exaggerate the gains, giving Trump credit for trends that were years in the making, seizing on momentary upticks, cherry-picking favorable statistics and ignoring more troubling ones, such as black home ownership and net worth.